Pick the best value stocks with our Stock Ranks, screening and valuation tool. Try the live demo today.

 But that rarely happened.
 The question was always worded differently and confused the heck out of me.

-You make investment mistakes and in order to make sure you get it right next time, you focus and tell yourself you won’t make that mistake again.
+You make investment mistakes and in order to make sure you get it right next time, you focus and tell yourself you won’t make the same mistake again.

-But then a slightly different stock comes along and before you know it, your tendencies start to come out….. again.
+Something is always slightly different.
+Before you know it, oops, your tendencies start to come out….. again.

 It’s time to confess.